K3V1991/How-to-flash-Android-Kernel-and-Recovery/README.md

 * Windows OS
 * USB Driver for your Device or Universal ADB Driver
 * Unlocked Bootloader
-* SDK Platform Tools - [Android Developers](https://developer.android.com/studio/releases/platform-tools) or use my Tool, ADB & Fastboot++ - [GitHub](https://github.com/K3V1991/ADB-and-FastbootPlusPlus)
+* Android SDK Platform-Tools - [Android Developers](https://developer.android.com/studio/releases/platform-tools) or use my Tool: ADB & Fastboot++ - [GitHub](https://github.com/K3V1991/ADB-and-FastbootPlusPlus)

 ## Enable Developer Options & USB Debugging:
 1. Install the USB Driver for your Phone or Universal Adb Driver
 2. On your Phone, go to Settings > About Phone.
 Find the Build Number and tap on it 7 times to enable Developer Options
 3. Now enter System > Developer Options and find "USB debugging" and enable it
 4. Plug your Phone into the Computer and change it from "Charge only" to "File Transfer" Mode
-5. On your Computer, browse to the Directory where you extracted the Platform Tools or ADBKit Zip
+5. On your Computer, browse to the Directory where you extracted/installed the Platform-Tools or ADB & Fastboot++
-6. Launch a Command Prompt or use the Open CMD.bat
+6. Launch a Command Prompt in the Platform-Tools Folder, use the Open CMD.bat or ADB & Fastboot++ Shortcut
 7. Once you’re in the Command Prompt, enter the following Command:
 ```
 adb devices